Solar Eclipse Corona

 As editors of ECLIPSE SEGURO, our conclusion is irrefutable: The "Helioclipse" brand product presents a high risk and serious safety deficiencies.
 We strongly recommend NOT using these glasses for solar observation.

-Looking at the sun with common sunglasses (ISO 12312-1 standard) allows ultraviolet rays to irremediably damage the photoreceptor cells of the retina.
-A study documented by ophthalmologists at the Centre hospitalier de l'Université de Montréal (CHUM) published in the Canadian Journal of Ophthalmology detailed that, during the 2024 eclipse, exposure without the correct certified protection caused direct lesions in the fovea of the patients.
-The affected people suffered irreversible structural damage, including the loss of the ellipsoid zone at the cellular level, which translated into spots in the visual field and permanent loss of visual acuity, even with exposures as short as 30 seconds.
+Looking at the sun with regular sunglasses (ISO 12312-1 standard) allows ultraviolet rays to irreparably damage the photoreceptor cells of the retina.
+A study documented by ophthalmologists at the Centre hospitalier de l'Université de Montréal (CHUM) published in the Canadian Journal of Ophthalmology detailed that, during the 2024 eclipse, exposure without the correct certified protection caused direct lesions in the patients' fovea.
+Affected individuals suffered irreversible structural damage, including the loss of the ellipsoid zone at the cellular level, which translated into spots in the visual field and permanent loss of visual acuity, even with exposures as short as 30 seconds.

-To date, this manufacturer has no plan and has provided no instructions to recall the defective products from the market.
-We firmly believe that the public should not be held responsible for the seller's defects and negligence, and we strongly urge the brand to provide a comprehensive and transparent product recall plan as soon as possible.
+To date, this manufacturer has no plan nor has provided instructions to recall the defective products from the market.
+We firmly believe that the public should not be responsible for the seller's defects and negligence, and we strongly recommend the brand to provide a comprehensive and transparent product recall plan as soon as possible.

-Legal Disclaimer: This report has been independently prepared by the volunteer editors of ECLIPSE SEGURO for the purpose of protecting public health and promoting market transparency.
-Our analysis is strictly based on the application of applicable safety regulations to the documentation and photographic evidence publicly presented up to the indicated date.
-This article does not constitute legal advice or a binding opinion of any official authority of the European Union.
-We recommend that consumers always verify products before use.
+Legal Notice: This report has been prepared independently by the volunteer editors of ECLIPSE SEGURO for the purpose of protecting public health and promoting transparency in the market.
+Our analysis is strictly based on the application of safety regulations to the documentation and photographic evidence publicly presented up to the indicated date.
+This article does not constitute legal advice nor a binding opinion from any official European Union authority.
+We recommend consumers to always verify products before use.

 volunteer_activism